Learn about obtaining Initial Licensure and preparing for the Massachusetts Tests for Educator Licensure (MTEL).

 Our undergraduate Art Education students develop a critical, studio-centric approach to visual arts education.

 Art Education students develop the skills to become artists and teachers.
-Surrounded by the rich artistic environment of MassArt, students choose to either develop a single studio concentration, or to learn from a diverse breadth of studio practices throughout campus.
-Students on either path also develop their creative studio practice through the department’s sequence of Interdisciplinary Studio courses.
+Surrounded by the rich artistic environment of MassArt, students can choose to either have a studio specialization or to learn from a diverse breadth of studio classes throughout campus.
+Students on either path also develop their creative studio practice through the department’s sequence of interdisciplinary studio courses.

 In classes, students explore theories of human development and the nature of art making, and develop approaches to the diverse needs of learners.
 Courses include regular visits to a variety of educational and art settings, familiarizing students with a wide range of teaching and artistic contexts, including public schools, after-school programs, alternative programs, art spaces, and community centers, museums, galleries, and artists’ studios.